mennucc/coldoc_tasks/README.md

 Note that `f.traceback` is the original traceback as occurred when the program ran (usually in a subprocess), whereas the traceback in the exception may refer to the stack as when the exception was re-raised.

+Instances of `fork_class` are thread-safe: the public `run()`/`wait()` calls serialize their critical sections, so parallel threads may reuse the same instance without corrupting its state.
+The class can be pickled as well; the locking primitives are dropped when serializing and recreated when the object is unpickled.
+Because of that, an unpickled copy no longer shares the original lock, so invoking both the original and the copy concurrently can race—treat each unpickled instance as independent.

 Task servers
 ------------